 China shares end lower on Covid worries

-SHANGHAI (Reuters) – Chinese stocks closed lower on Tuesday, despite policymakers promising support for the economy amid the Covid-19 outbreak, as investors looked to see whether tough controls on the pandemic would be relaxed.
+Chinese stocks closed lower on Tuesday, despite policymakers promising support for the economy amid the Covid-19 outbreak, as investors watched whether tight controls on the pandemic would be relaxed.

 The CSI300 index, which brings together the largest companies listed in Shanghai and Shenzhen, dropped 0.76%, while the Shanghai index lost 0.05%.